 Step 1: Indicate Interest to Pursue Membership – A candidate for membership may express interest in joining FBC Durham by calling the church office.

-Step 2: Attend a Prospective New Member Class – Our membership class is offered periodically on Sunday mornings as one of the Bible For Life Classes (9:15-10:15am) or on a two session weekend “crash course” [Friday, 7-9pm, and Saturday, 9-11am -- one must attend both sessions].
+Step 2: Attend a Prospective New Member Class – Our membership class is offered as a two session weekend “crash course” [Friday, 7-9pm, and Saturday, 9-11am -- one must attend both sessions].
 Many topics are covered to convey FBC Durham’s history, core beliefs, responsibilities for members, and vision.

 Step 3: Participate in a Prospective Membership Interview – This is an opportunity for one of the elders or staff to get to know you better, hear about your conversion, baptism, and walk with Christ, as well as answer any questions you may have about FBC Durham.